 Intervertebral disc damage can also lead to different types of lower back pain.
-In case of damaged discs, a simple straight-leg raise test could help identify the cause and extent of damage, especially when accompanied by diagnostic imaging such as an MRI.
+In the case of damaged discs, a simple straight-leg raise test could help identify the cause and extent of damage, especially when accompanied by diagnostic imaging such as an MRI.
 Keep in mind that diagnostic imaging or laboratory testing for lower back pain is not necessary if the pain is not persistent or chronic.

-The extent of lower back pain is classified by duration of pain.
-Acute pain lasts less than 6 weeks, sub-chronic pain lasts around 6 to 12 weeks, and chronic lower back pain lasts for over a year or indefinitely.
+The extent of lower back pain is classified by the duration of pain.
+Acute pain lasts less than six weeks, sub-chronic pain lasts around 6 to 12 weeks, and chronic lower back pain lasts for over a year or indefinitely.
 The type of pain in the lower back can range from a tingling sensation to a constant ache that comes and goes.

 Types of Lower Back Pain

-Different signs and symptoms help identify and classify the kind lower back pain you have.
+Different signs and symptoms help identify and classify the kind of lower back pain you have.
 When diffused pain does not change as a response to particular movements and is restricted to the lower back without radiating below the buttocks, it is classified as nonspecific pain.